BillyOh.com

 12. Veneer plaster

-Veneer plaster is a good alternative and comes closest to traditional drywall.
+Veneer plaster is a workable option and comes closest to traditional drywall.
 It doesn’t require as much skill or as many tools as hanging drywall does, but it’s a time-consuming option.

 13. Lath & plaster